-- 1) Select an image to open the Image toolbar. - 2) Apply an image filter using one of the following methods: - Click on Filter to open the Image Filter subtoolbar (Figure 140), then select an image filter to apply.
+- 1) Select an image to open the Image toolbar. - 2) Apply an image filter using one of the following methods: - Click on Filter to open the Image Filter subtoolbar (Figure 139), then select an image filter to apply. - Go to Format > Image > Filter on the Menu bar and select an image filter from the context menu.